ling-k/MazeSolver/README.md

 # Part 2

-# Part 3
+# Part 3 Rescue operation

-Fixed-point cruise to find the robot: roslaunch final_project all.launch Random cruise to find robots: roslaunch final_project all2.launch
+Here are two ways for the Robot M to find the Robot S. The first one is to search for the location of the entire maze by visiting points in specific locations.
+This method is relatively fast, but requires a preset location.
+The second method is to search the entire maze area by random walk, which is relatively slow, but does not require any pre-setting.

+For the above two methods, you can start with the following instructions:
+Method 1: roslaunch final_project start_quick.launch
+Method 2: roslaunch final_project start_full.launch

 ## Description of feature pack：
 final_project: The main package include starting launch files for the project.